m-s-grab/crowdfunding_research/README.md

 **Repository Structure**
 - /data – Contains:
   - A few example `.csv` files that were already preprocessed (e.g., final campaign states updated).
-  - Several additional raw, unprocessed `.csv` files (randomly selected) to demonstrate that the script correctly filters them out when merging data.
+  - Several additional raw, unprocessed `.csv` files (randomly selected) to demonstrate that the script correctly filters them out when merging data
+- Scripts – Python scripts for cleaning, preparing, and analyzing the dataset.

 Original data comes from the WebRobots Kickstarter Dataset (https://webrobots.io/kickstarter-datasets/).
-- Scripts – Python scripts for cleaning, preparing, and analyzing the dataset.

 **How to Run**
 1. Install requirements: